The Symbols that Bind Us

 Philadelphia Chapter House

-Margaret Sinclair, a woman of humble origins from Philadelphia, arrived among the Friends of Autumn in 1878.
-Though initially met with doubt, her charismatic presence and boundless curiosity for the unseen world marked her as a woman of extraordinary potential.
+Margaret Sinclair arrived among the Friends of Autumn in 1878.
+Though initially met with doubt, her presence and boundless curiosity for the unseen world marked her as a woman of extraordinary potential.

-Her values became the cornerstone of our society, leading to her prominence and the founding of her own chapter house in Philadelphia (circa 1896).
+Her values became the cornerstone of our society, leading her to prominence and the founding of her own chapter house in Philadelphia.

 Margaret's value of Reflection shone through her introspective nature and quest for spiritual growth.
-The libraries of New England became sanctuaries where her soul found purpose, and as her journey unfolded across the Atlantic, Margaret not only embraced our teachings but transformed them into action, planting the seeds of knowledge and ensuring our continued grace.
+Our libraries became sanctuaries where her soul found purpose, and as her journey unfolded across the Atlantic, Margaret not only embraced our teachings but transformed them into action, ensuring our continued grace.

-Embodying the nature of Death, Margaret was not merely a passive observer but an active participant in dismantling old ways of thought.
-A fervent champion of equality and women’s rights, her leadership signaled the end of our society’s worst habits in an era when unity was needed the most.
+Embodying the nature of Death, Margaret was an active participant in dismantling old ways of thought.
+A fervent champion of equality and women’s rights, her leadership signaled the end of our society’s worst habits in an era when unity was most needed.

-Finally, Margaret’s life was a testament to resilience.
+In all this, Margaret’s life was a testament to Transition.
 She rose through our ranks as a Seeker in Philadelphia, to a Keeper in London, embracing her duties with fervor and guiding circles around the Western world.
-The pivotal moment in her journey came when she stood against the grand assembly, her voice unwavering as she ushered in a new era, from being a lone believer to becoming a shining light for all of humanity.
+The pivotal moment in her journey came when she stood against the grand assembly, her unwavering devotion ushering us all into a new era, from a lone believer to a light for all humanity.

 Margaret Sinclair's legacy cannot be understated.
-Her teachings still lead us, beckoning us on a shared journey through life, ensuring that our tapestry continues to be woven through future generations.
+Her teachings still lead us, guiding us on a shared journey through life, ensuring that our tapestry continues to be woven through future generations.